-Used widely across the world among the deaf and hard-to-hear community, as well as with infants, sign languages are a unique, fun, and effective solution to the life-altering problem.
-One such sign language, primarily used in the USA is called the ASL, or American Sign Language.
+Used widely across the world among the deaf and hard-to-hear community and with infants, sign languages are a unique, fun, and effective solution to the life-altering problem.
+One such sign language primarily used in the USA is ASL, or American Sign Language.

-The American Sign Language is an alternative form of language used in the US, having its very own grammar, sign language alphabet, and letters.
-It primarily uses hand gestures and facial movements to replicate the alphabet and words.
+The American Sign Language is an alternative language used in the US, with its own grammar, sign language alphabet, and letters.
+It uses hand gestures and facial movements to replicate the alphabet and words.

 The sign language alphabet comes to the rescue for deaf or hard-of-hearing individuals and is often their primary mode of communication.
-Officially, the ABC sign language or the sign language alphabet is known as the American Manual Alphabet.
+The ABC sign language or the sign language alphabet is officially known as the American Manual Alphabet.
 Communicating in ASL is done using fingerspelling and aided by facial expressions.
-It is very important to note that even though the sign language alphabet can replace English, it is different compared to English when it comes to grammar usage and phonology.
+It is very important to note that even though the sign language alphabet can replace English, it is different compared to English regarding grammar usage and phonology.

 Also, every country has its own sign language alphabet, even if all of them are English-speaking countries.
 For example, the British sign language is different from the American sign language, having its own gestures and sign language letters.

-The sign language alphabet in the US is called the American Sign Language.
-As someone who is working closely or knows a deaf or hard-of-hearing person, sign language alphabet becomes a great way to communicate.
+As someone working closely with or knows a deaf or hard-of-hearing person, the sign language alphabet becomes a great way to communicate.

-There are very pronounced differences between the English language and the American sign language.
+There are very pronounced differences between English and American sign languages.

-ASL is a completely independent language with its nuances, regional variations, rhythms, slang, and pronunciations.
-The ASL can act as an enabler for the people who otherwise feel left out and can create a sense of comfort, by bridging the gap between them and their parents, family members, friends, and teachers.
+ASL is a completely independent language with nuances, regional variations, rhythms, slang, and pronunciations.
+ASL can act as an enabler for people who feel left out and create a sense of comfort by bridging the gap between them and their parents, family members, friends, and teachers.

-Learning ASL at an early age would be beneficial for everyone, regardless of their hearing ability, because it would help in memorizing, visualizing, recalling, and expressing.
+Learning ASL early would benefit everyone, regardless of their hearing ability, because it would help in memorizing, visualizing, recalling, and expressing.

 When to learn ASL?

-ASL and the speed of learning may vary according to the environmental and sociological factors in place.
-For example, if a child is deaf or hard of hearing, and the parents are deaf too, then the ABC sign language is picked up relatively fast by the child.
+ASL and the learning speed may vary according to the environmental and sociological factors in place.
+For example, if a child is deaf or hard of hearing, and the parents are deaf too, then the child picks up the ABC sign language relatively fast.
 This is due to parental experience and their understanding of the situation.

-In case the children are born in an environment where there are no prior similar situations and outside support is required, then learning the sign language alphabet takes more time in such cases.
+If the children are born in an environment with no prior similar situations, and outside support is required, then learning the sign language alphabet takes more time in such cases.

-Children often learn from their peers and other people fluent in the ASL and replicate the same at home.
+Children often learn from their peers and other people fluent in ASL and replicate it at home.
 The differentiating factor in this situation is that learning sign language letters or alphabets would not require a minimum age.
 Children with low or no hearing ability can start early and learn the ABC sign language to get a head start.

-It is public knowledge that most of the brain and character development for children happens in the early and formative years.
-Thus, getting them to learn the ASL if needed, is a good step to ensure a proper environment of growth for them later.
+It is public knowledge that most children’s brain and character development happens in the early and formative years.
+Thus, getting them to learn ASL if needed, is a good step to ensure a proper growth environment for them later.

 How does the ASL alphabet work?
 What do the sign language alphabet, letters, and numbers in the ASL look like?

-The ABC sign language helps anyone to sign multiple letters and words at the same time and form meaningful sentences.
+The ABC sign language helps anyone simultaneously sign multiple letters and words and form meaningful sentences.

 While it is established by now that ASL is a language on its own, the question still persists.
 What makes a language tick?
 It is the nuances of the sign language alphabet.

-As discussed before, ASL is only applicable to the US and some parts of Canada.
+As discussed, ASL only applies to the US and some parts of Canada.
 In other English-speaking countries like the UK, ASL would not be helpful as they have their version of the sign language letters and alphabet, the BSL (British Sign Language).
 Moreover, even in the USA, the ASL would not be uniform for every person.

-The ASL might vary for two people from the same region as well owing to dependencies upon the sociological factors, age, and gender.
+ASL might also vary for two people from the same region, depending on sociological factors, age, and gender.

-As such, in conceptual terms, ASL acts more like handwriting, having a set standard for general understanding but also having the right space for everyone to have their unique style for it.
-It can incorporate regional dialects or variations in signs, and even unique representations for some letters out of the ABC sign language.
+As such, in conceptual terms, ASL acts more like handwriting, having a standard for general understanding and the right space for everyone to have their unique style.
+It can incorporate regional dialects or variations in signs and even unique representations for some letters out of the ABC sign language.

-Thus, ASL can be beneficial in establishing a unique identity for a deaf or hard of hearing person, making them more confident, along with being better understood.
+Thus, ASL can be beneficial in establishing a unique identity for a deaf or hard-of-hearing person, making them more confident and better understood.

-While learning how to use ASL, there are many things to be taken care of.
+While learning how to use ASL, many things must be taken care of.
 Like other languages, ASL has its grammar and phonetics.
 Apart from this, the generally agreed upon to-do things are:

 - Make sure your hands are steady while communicating.
 It is like reading a book.
 If you move your hands around too fast or shake them too much, it is the equivalent of reading a book on a fast-moving train – avoidable and not so rewarding.

-- It is better to not move your hands sideways while moving from one letter to the other in the sign language alphabet, because it may be distracting.
+- It is better not to move your hands sideways from one letter to another in the sign language alphabet because it may be distracting.

 - Lastly, there are many deviations from the sign language alphabet for letters.
 Study them and use an agreed-upon alternative from the ABC sign language to avoid confusion.
 Remember, the difference in gestures could make you or the other person feel like you are reading a doctor’s prescription – where only the chemist can truly understand the handwriting!

 The best and the most straightforward way to encourage learning the sign language alphabet is through gamifying it.
-Many platforms and courses are available that provide quizzes and games after teaching sessions to check and confirm that the learners have both learned and memorized the sign language letters.
+Many platforms and courses provide quizzes and games after teaching sessions to check and confirm that the learners have learned and memorized sign language letters.

 Visual or video aid

 How about some bedtime stories in the sign language alphabet?
-Put the memory and aid to good use by enjoying your favorite stories in sign language.
+Use the memory and aid by enjoying your favorite stories in sign language.

 ASL-friendly storytellers put up stories that can be easily understood and then discussed – allowing not only a better grasp of the sign language alphabet but also better development of the thinking skills for the learner.